 What is the Rochester Epidemiology Project?

-The Rochester Epidemiology Project (REP) is a collaboration of clinics, hospitals, and other medical facilities in southeastern Minnesota and involves community members who have agreed to share their medical records for research.
+The Rochester Epidemiology Project (REP) is a collaboration of clinics, hospitals, and other medical facilities in Minnesota and Wisconsin and involves community members who have agreed to share their medical records for research.
 Using medical record information, medical scientists can discover what causes the diseases, how patients respond to medical and surgical therapies, and what will happen to patients in the future.
 Research studies conducted in the local community may improve the health of people both locally and globally.

 In The News

 A new resource that could change community and public health: Rochester Epidemiology Project’s Data Exploration Portal

 After celebrating its 50th anniversary in May 2016, the Rochester Epidemiology Project team is not stopping to rest.
 Instead, they are marking the beginning of the next 50 years with the launch of a tool that could change community and public health in the region.